 We were part of Paper Peace, a year-long national arts and heritage programme considering the fragile nature of peace and what it means to work towards peace, collectively and individually.
 As global and political events continue to shake our communities, this felt like an important project and a truly collaborative one.

 It was spearheaded by renowned outdoor arts company Emergency Exit Arts (London), in association with B Arts (Stoke), Creative Scene (Dewsbury), Ideas Test (Medway), Vivacity (Peterborough), us at The Brick Box, Young Producers from across the country, and many more collaborating artists.

-The project actually began last year; on Monday 12 November 2018 a 14ft high illuminated Peace Poem set off on a national tour to commemorate 100 years since the first day of peace after WWI.
+The project began on Monday 12 November 2018 when a 14ft high illuminated Peace Poem set off on a national tour to commemorate 100 years since the first day of peace after WWI.
 The large-scale mobile artwork, created with leading artist and poet Robert Montgomery, was seen by thousands of people as it travelled along motorways to cities across the UK.

-In November 2019 the project team we will be transforming streets and city centres with multiple large-scale touring artworks celebrating the heritage and future of peace.
+In November 2019 the project team transformed streets and city centres with multiple large-scale touring artworks celebrating the heritage and future of peace.

 Find #paperpeace on social media to see how it went.